Sign: Stop The Mistreatment Of The Havasupai Horses!

 The experience was ruined by witnessing the abuse of the horses and mules.
 We observed these animals to be underweight and deprived of food and water.
 We could see all their ribs, they were run up and down the canyon with no water.
 They are tied so close together (mouth to tail) that the entire train of animals is often pulled by their bridles along the trail.
 The front or rear horse is kicked and beaten to make the rest run, even along dangerous twists and turns.
 I cannot even imagine the pressure of a bridle in a horse’s mouth, forced up into the hard palate for MILES at a time!
 The animals have a look of exhaustion and desperation.
 We witnessed one being kicked so hard she vomited.
 They are tied up so close to posts that they are unable to turn around, lie down, and with NO shade, even in the sweltering heat.
 There are signs everywhere saying NO PHOTOS OF THE ANIMALS.
 This is why.
 Please do not support the tribe until they treat their enslaved animals with dignity and compassion.

-Please sign this petition asking the Havasupai Tribal Council to ensure that the pack horses (and mules) be properly cared for.
+We demand the Havasupai Tribal Council ensure that the pack horses (and mules) be properly cared for.
 We further ask for the Bureau of Indian Affairs (BIA) to investigate all reports of animal abuse and take action to suspend abusive horse and mule wranglers from continuing their cruel behavior.

 * Individuals are presumed innocent until proven guilty in a court of law.